HelmholtzAI-Consultants-Munich/MLEE/README.md

 cd MLEE
 ```

-Now, you should be able to see the cloned 'MLEE' repository included in the folder you had created and opened in the upper left corner of your VS code interface under explorer.
+Now, you should be able to see the cloned 'MLEE' repository copied to your specified folder and opened in the upper left corner of your VS code interface under explorer.

 > **Troubleshooting:** If git is not recognized, open your Anaconda Prompt app and run:
 >  	```bash